 Fathers and Sons

-Traditions and Customs Theme
+Fathers and Sons Theme of Traditions and Customs

 Fathers and Sons takes place at a time when a number of traditions were being called into question, if not overthrown outright.
 As the older generation struggles to come to terms with the new reforms, the younger generation gets carried away and is willing to renounce everything that has come before.
 All the characters are hemmed in by their customs, and the novel radically calls into question the individual's relation to everything that has come before.